|Mechanical Music Digest|

 The length of a closed pipe is somewhere near L/2, at its basic resonance it contains a quarter wave of the sound.
 To fine tune it you plug its end with an adjustable stopper.
 The pipe must have some extra length (W suggested) to hold the length of this stopper.

 Another factor is the so called 'end correction'; a real pipe will resonate at a lower frequency than one might believe from its physical length because some air outside the ends of the pipe takes part in the resonance motion.
 Already 150 years ago Cavaillé-Coll gave a good rule: with an open, square pipe you should subtract twice the width from the nominal length.
-With a closed pipe you subtract only once the width.
-The latter rule is not accurate with an extreme width where we tend to get a Helmholtz cavity resonator (like the ocarina and many whistles) rather than a transmission line tube resonator.
+With a closed pipe you subtract only once the width. - The latter rule is not accurate with an extreme width where we get a Helmholtz cavity resonator (like the ocarina and many whistles) rather than a transmission line tube resonator.

 For tuning the pipe a reasonable tuning range is +/-50 ct, a half semitone up or down.
 Then you have to make the untuned pipe to be 50 ct low, that is, you should increase L(n) by 3%.